chaos511/node-red-contrib-insteon-lan/README.md

 you need to enter the hubs ip,port,username,password into the nodes config page

 # Nodes
-x10 control      :Send commands to x10 modules thru hub lampling control :Send commands to lamplinc modules thru hub get buffer       :Read the buffer of the hub (can be used for detecting button presses on the miniremote)
+x10 control      :Send commands to x10 modules thru hub <br/>
+lampling control :Send commands to lamplinc modules thru hub<br/>
+get buffer       :Read the buffer of the hub (can be used for detecting button presses on the miniremote)<br/>

 ## x10 Example